 SBI Mutual Fund is India’s largest bank sponsored mutual fund.
 It has an astounding profile in judicious investments and steady wealth formation.
-It was setup on the 29th of June, 1987 and incorporated on 7th February, 1992.
-Its trustee is the SBI Mutual Fund Trustee Company Private limited.
+It was set up on the 29th of June, 1987 and incorporated on 7th February, 1992.
+Its trustee is the SBI Mutual Fund Trustee Company Private Limited.
 SBI Mutual Funds is a joint venture between State Bank of India and AMUNDI (France), a leading global fund management company.

 SBI MF owes its patronage to SBI- India’s largest banking enterprise.
-The foundation has developed incalculably since its origin and now it is India’s leading bank, supported by over 80% of the top corporate houses of the nation.
+The foundation has developed incalculably since its origin and now it is India’s leading bank, supported by over 80% of the top corporate houses in the nation.
 Also, SBI Mutual Fund is the 1st bank-sponsored fund to unveil an offshore fund – Resurgent India Opportunities fund.

 All the contact information of SBIMF here: SBI Mutual Fund Customer Care